Wait, was Buckingham Palace built on a gay brothel?

-Unexpected news out of the United Kingdom this week: A new historical essay has revealed that Buckingham Palace actually sits on a site once famous for hosting a gay brothel and cruising ground.
+Unexpected news out of the United Kingdom: A new historical essay has revealed that Buckingham Palace actually sits on a site once famous for hosting a gay brothel and cruising ground.

 Writer Rictor Norton compiled his research in a new essay titled “The Gay Subculture in Early Eighteenth-Century London.”
 In it, he quotes English politician Clement Walker as chronicling gay sex in Mulberry Garden, now the site of Buckingham Palace.

 In 1649, Walker wrote of the “new-erected sodoms and spintries at the Mulberry Garden at S. James’s.”

-For the uninformed, “sodoms and spintries” refer to brothels and sex workers.
+(For the uninformed, “sodoms and spintries” refer to brothels and sex workers.)

 Norton also quotes another writer from the 1600s, John Wilmot, Earl of Rochester, who penned a poem about his love of linkboys–that is, young men tasked with carrying a torch alongside noblemen at night in the city: